opentox/loael-paper/loael.md

 as physico-chemical properties and concluded that both datasets are very similar, both in terms of chemical structures and physico-chemical properties.

-The only statistically significant difference between both datasets, is that the Mazzatorta dataset contains more small compounds (61 structures with less than 11 atoms) than the Swiss dataset (19 small structures, p-value 3.7E-7).
+The only statistically significant difference between both datasets, is that the Nestl<U+FFFD><U+FFFD> database contains more small compounds (61 structures with less than 11 atoms) than the FSVO-database (19 small structures, p-value 3.7E-7).

 <!--
 [@fig:ches-mapper-pc] shows an embedding that is based on physico-chemical (PC)